robots-make-art-too/Group3_Polyfusion/README.md

 # Group3_Polyfusion

-Project Description - Our plan si
+Project Description - Our plan is to make an AR museum of three unorthodox looking sculptures

  Members and Roles